Albert E. Kahn: Early life and education

 Kahn was born in London, England in 1912 to an affluent, politically conservative Jewish family.
 His father Moritz was a successful engineer.
 Moritz's two accomplished brothers were Albert Kahn, who became known throughout the U.S. and internationally as an industrial architect, and inventor Julius Kahn.
 Moritz's brother Albert had founded the architectural firm, Albert Kahn Associates, in Detroit, Michigan.
 In 1930, the firm established an office in Moscow to train and supervise Soviet architects and engineers, and to design industrial facilities.
 Moritz led the effort in the early 1930s to set up the Kahn brothers' Soviet operation, which was done in collaboration with Gosproekstroi (the Soviet office for industry) during the country's first five-year plan.

 Educated in the United States, Albert E. Kahn attended Phillips Exeter Academy and Dartmouth College, where he was a star athlete.
 His education included an intensive reading of Shakespeare.
 Later in life, he said that the study of King Lear first awakened in him a sense of injustice.
 He was Dartmouth Class Poet, graduating in 1932.

-Married in 1934, he and the former Harriet Warner moved to California.
+Married in 1934, he and the former Henriette Warner moved to California.
 Their children included writer Brian Kahn.
-There Kahn tried unsuccessfully to become a Hollywood screenwriter.
+While there, Kahn tried unsuccessfully to become a Hollywood screenwriter.

 Political leanings

 In the 1930s, Kahn developed an interest in advancing socialism and working for social justice.
 After the outbreak of the Spanish Civil War in 1936, Kahn agreed to lead an "ambulance tour" to raise medical relief funds for Loyalist forces fighting against the fascist-supported Franco rebellion.
 On the tour, Kahn spoke to audiences ranging from the wealthy to the unemployed.
 It was the depths of the Great Depression, and Kahn was deeply affected by the widespread deprivation that he saw.
 Communists and socialists organized many of the speaking events and impressed Kahn with their idealism.
-After completing the tour in 1938, he joined the American Communist Party, as did many left-leaning artists, writers and other intellectuals in those years.
+After completing the tour in 1938, he joined the American Communist Party.

 With no employment prospects, Kahn accepted a job at his uncle's architectural firm, where his father Moritz was a senior engineer.
 But the younger Kahn's political activism quickly caused a rupture.
 A talented orator, Albert had begun giving anti-fascist speeches.
 Because he had the same name as his prominent uncle, the publicity caused consternation at the firm.
 Albert's uncle and father were concerned also because industrialist Henry Ford was the firm's largest client, and Ford was engaged in business in Nazi Germany.
 In a meeting with his uncle and father, the younger Kahn was given a choice: Stop speaking publicly, or resign.
 He chose the latter option.